tibuski/raspoutine/README.md

 ## Staging

 * Install your public key in the raspberry's authorized_keys with `ssh-copy-id`
-* Modify the URL in `startSurf.sh`
+* Modify the URL in `xinitrc`
 * Run : `./staging.sh [RASPBERRY IP]`
-* Raspberry should reboot and open Chromium in Kiosk mode on the url from `startSurf.sh`
+* Raspberry should reboot and open Chromium in Kiosk mode on the url from `xinitrc`